 Of course, as in many countries across the world, Brunei’s original laws regarding homosexuality came into being under British rule.

 Britain controlled the originally much larger country of Brunei until 1984 as a protectorate.
-The laws on anal sex originate from the edicts of King Henry VIII who thought it was okay to chop women’s heads off so he could marry his latest sexual partner, but that other people should be more circumspect in their sexual behaviour.
+The laws on anal sex originate from the edicts of King Henry VIII.
+Henry thought it okay to chop women’s heads off so he could marry his latest sexual partner.
+However, he insisted on more circumspection from other people in their sexual behaviour.

 The present Sultan Hassanal (and don’t Bruneians love the fact that the words ass and anal are part of that name) is able to wield absolute power because of a coup attempt during his father’s rule in 1962.

-The British have maintained a contingent of Gurkhas in the country ever since and Hassanal has relied on their physical protection since his father’s abdication in his favour in 1967.
-The British relinquished the protectorate in 1984 but have extensive commercial links with the country.
+The British maintained a contingent of Gurkhas in the country ever since the coup attempt.
+Hassanal relies on their physical protection.
+He took over after his father’s abdication in his favour in 1967.
+The British relinquished the protectorate in 1984 but maintain extensive commercial links with the country.

-The sultan maintains very cordial relationships with the British Royal family, attending the wedding of Prince William and photographed with the Queen on occasions since.
+The sultan maintains very cordial relationships with the British Royal family.
+He attended the wedding of Prince William and visits with the Queen regularly.

 Two systems of law

 Brunei maintains a dual system of law with sharia and civil courts.
 The government appoints all magistrates and judges in both systems and there is no jury system.

 The Chief Justice is a High Court of Hong Kong judge and the Court of Appeal of the Supreme Court consists of three retired British judges.